 New Orleans District Attorney Harry Connick then dismissed the charges and on February 18, 1998, Kyles was released from prison.
 He subsequently received $150,000 in state compensation.

 In 2010, Kyles, then living in Algiers, Louisiana, was charged with murder and kidnapping in the death of Crystal St. Pierre, whose body was found with a single gunshot wound in Avondale, Louisiana in June 2010.
-He was still awaiting trial in June 2014, when the case was delayed for DNA testing of evidence found at the secene of the crime.
+Kyles was convicted of second-degree murder in September 2015, which carried a mandatory sentence of life in prison without parole.

 – Maurice Possley